ajbowen249/GoTutorial/README.md

     fmt.Printf("0: %v, 1: %v, 2: %v\n", slice[0], slice[1], slice[2])
 ```

 *Slice*s look more or less like how you would expect an *array* to look.
-Behind the scenes, they are basically references to existing arrays that the runtime keeps around, and if you try to append a value beyond their allocated capacity, they will be moved.
+Behind the scenes, they are basically references to existing arrays that the runtime keeps around, and if you try to append a value beyond their allocated capacity, they will be moved, sort of like `std::vector<t>` from the C++ standard library.
 You can get the length of a slice or array by passing it to the `len()` function, and the capacity of the allocated array for a slice with the `cap()` function.
 Usage of arrays and slices is a deep subject beyond the scope of this tutorial, though more information is available [here](https://blog.golang.org/go-slices-usage-and-internals).

 Go has support for another common data type, the `map`:
 ```go